dx4test/dx-edgar-analytics/README.md

 ## (1) Serial number

 This project requires that a collection of expired user sessions be written into output file in the order in which their corresponding request log records were listed in input file if their ending date-time info and/or starting date-time info are the same; and also the same requirement is applied to a collection of active user sessions having the same starting date-time info when the end of input file is reached.

 To meet the above requirements, a serial number counter of type long is introduced for user sessions; whenever a new user session need be generated, the serial number counter is increased by one, and its current value is assigned to the user session.
 The serial number together with request data times helps ensure user sessions are written out in the specified order.

 ## (2) Utility class "DateTimeUtil"

 It helps combine together the date and time info of a request record into a string in format "yyyy-MM-dd HH:mm:ss", and then parse the combined string into an object of type java.util.Date.

-It also keeps a global constant "ttlInSeconds" (i.e. inactivity period).
+It also keeps a global constant "`ttlInSeconds`" (i.e. inactivity period).

 NOTE: According to READ.md of the repo "insight edgar-analytics", we are required to consider only those fields in BOLD; the zone field is not in BOLD, so default time zone is used while parsing date and time info into a Date object.

 ## (3) Model class "UserSession"

 It has the following class members:

-  - ip: the first field info extracted from a request record, it uniquely identifies a user.
+  - `ip`: the first field info extracted from a request record, it uniquely identifies a user.
-  - serialNumber:  the serial number assigned for this session when this session is created.
+  - `serialNumber`:  the serial number assigned for this session when this session is created.
-  - startDateTime: the Date object parsed from the date and time info of the first request record of this session.
+  - `startDateTime`: the Date object parsed from the date and time info of the first request record of this session.
-  - endDateTime: the Date object parsed from the date and time info of the last request record of this session.
+  - `endDateTime`: the Date object parsed from the date and time info of the last request record of this session.
-  - expirationTimeInSeconds: it is when will this session become expired ( `endDateTime.getTime()/1000 + inactivity_period + 1 second` ).
+  - `expirationTimeInSeconds`: it is when will this session become expired ( `endDateTime.getTime()/1000 + inactivity_period + 1 second` ).
-  - docCount: number of documents requested during this session.
+  - `docCount`: number of documents requested during this session.

 The duration of a user session can be calculated through startDateTime and endDateTime as follows: